agraboso/redux-api-middleware/README.md

   But errors may pop up at this stage, for several reasons:
   - `redux-api-middleware` has to call those of `[CALL_API].bailout`, `[CALL_API].endpoint` and `[CALL_API].headers` that happen to be a function, which may throw an error;
-  - `isomorphic-fetch` may throw an error: the RSAA definition is not strong enough to preclude that from happening (you may, for example, send in a `[CALL_API].body` that is not valid according to the fetch specification &mdash; mind the SHOULDs in the [RSAA definition](#redux-standard-api-calling-actions));
+  - `cross-fetch` may throw an error: the RSAA definition is not strong enough to preclude that from happening (you may, for example, send in a `[CALL_API].body` that is not valid according to the fetch specification &mdash; mind the SHOULDs in the [RSAA definition](#redux-standard-api-calling-actions));
   - a network failure occurs (the network is unreachable, the server responds with an error,...).

   If such an error occurs, a different *request* FSA will be dispatched (*instead* of the one described above).
 It will contain the following properties: